TWiStErRob/PhilHackerBlogSource/content/post/my-first-1000-minutes-meditating.md

 I did some research on this and it turns out that stress and anxiety messes with your ability to _think clearly_ and to _regulate your emotions_ much more than I had expected.[^8] So, by working through the anxiety instead of addressing it, I was trading off some short-term productivity gains for some big losses on how I communicated with people.[^9]

 After realizing I was making a bad trade off by not relaxing occasionally, I started trying to be calm by taking Sunday's off completely.
-I followed everyone's standard advice for relaxing: just do something you like doing that isn't work.
-So, for a while, I mostly played _League of Legends_ to "relax." 🎮
+I followed everyone's standard advice for relaxing: just do something you like doing that isn't work.[^10] So, for a while, I mostly played _League of Legends_ to "relax." 🎮

 A few weeks into this, I was playing one Sunday, hands tightly gripped around the mouse and cursing under my breath, and I thought, "Is this _actually_ relaxing?
 It feels good and it's fun, but is it actually going to help me be calm when it counts?"
 This question turned into a quest for how I could --- and I get that this is weird quest --- _relax more efficiently_.
 This is the quest that led me to start considering meditation seriously.

 Although I was very skeptical of the effectiveness of meditation, it struck me as a potentially more efficient way of relaxing.
 Instead of losing my entire Sunday to gaming and other "relaxing" things, I could just set aside 10 minutes per day to meditate.
-Supposedly, 10 minutes a day is enough to have significant impacts on stress and anxiety levels.[^10]
+Supposedly, 10 minutes a day is enough to have significant impacts on stress and anxiety levels.[^11]

 So, with a healthy dose of skepticism, I decided to give meditation a try for a bit by using [the Headspace app](https://www.headspace.com), and so far, I think the results have been pretty positive:

 1. I haven't had any anxiety-related chest pain or GERD since I started.
 1. I've been more aware of some unhelpful patterns of thought I tend to fall into, patterns which tend to waste time and produce more anxiety.
 1. There's been a few moments where I felt that I would have ordinarily interacted with others with more intensity and instead found myself simply anticipating and watching my intense emotions dissipate instead of actin' a fool.
-1. My daily meditation habit has also helped "bootstrap" other helpful habits.[^11]
+1. My daily meditation habit has also helped "bootstrap" other helpful habits.[^12]

 In addition to these "in the field benefits," the experience of meditating is surprisingly and uniquely refreshing.
 Two things stand out from the experience: